G4NGGAAA/SC-Simple-Web/README.md

 | [Use This Template](https://github.com/G4NGGAAA/SC-Simple-Web/generate) | Create your own working bot easily.
 Eg, for hosting on render ‼️ |
 | [Fork This Repo](https://github.com/G4NGGAAA/SC-Simple-Web/fork) | Show your support and boost visibility |

-> Every ⭐ star and fork makes a big difference — thank you for supporting **FLASH-MD-V2**!
+> Every ⭐ star and fork makes a big difference — thank you for supporting **SC Simple Web**!

-> Powered by France King
+> Powered by G4NGGAAA
 ---